maxzheng/workspace-tools/docs/commands.rst

 Want More Docs?
 ---------------

+Most commands have help info, so run the command with '-h'.

-TBD for more docs as I am not sure if there is anyone that actually read this as there probably aren't that many users of workspace-tools.
+TBD for more docs as I am not sure if anyone actually read this since there probably aren't that many users of workspace-tools.
 So If you would like to read the rest of the docs, let me know (maxzheng.os @t gmail.com), and I will take the time to finish this.